bassrehab/neuralmark/README.md

 ```

 **Explanation:**
-- We use a private key to seed the PRNG for security.
+- I use a private key to seed the PRNG for security.
 - The repetition code (3x repetition) is used for error correction, improving robustness.
 - This approach was chosen over more complex error correction codes for its simplicity and effectiveness.